grin-compiler/ghc-whole-program-compiler-project/README.md

 - to make it easy to focus on the compiler backend development without hacking GHC
 - to allow other compilers to target GHC/STG and the feature rich RTS

-## Usage (GHC-WPC developer)
+## Usage

 If you change the External STG IR, then GHC-WPC must be recompiled.
-If you just would like to use Ext-STG IR in you project then please follow the **(user) usage** instructions.

 0. Install (exact version):
    - GHC 8.8.3